HemanthScutoid/spacelinx-mes-docs/docs/manufacturing/materialkits/materialkits.md

 # Material Kits

+A **Material Kit** is a pre-packaged set of parts, tools, or components grouped together for a specific manufacturing task or work order.
+It ensures that all necessary materials are **available, confirmed, and traceable** before production starts.

+### Why We Use Material Kits

+- 📦 **Organization:** Groups all required parts for a work order in one kit.
+- ✅ **Accuracy:** Reduces errors by providing the exact parts needed.
+- 🕒 **Efficiency:** Speeds up production by avoiding delays searching for materials.
+- 📑 **Traceability:** Links parts directly to work orders and manufacturing tasks.
+- 💡 **Inventory Management:** Tracks kit quantities, location, and status in real-time.

+### When We Need Material Kits

+- Before starting a **work order**, to ensure all required parts are ready.
+- When multiple parts or components must be **grouped together** for a task.
+- To maintain **production traceability** and compliance with standards.
+- For **efficient allocation of materials** to work orders in manufacturing.

 The **Material Kits** page allows you to create, manage, and assign kits to work orders.
 Each kit represents a group of parts that can be confirmed, tracked, and linked to specific work orders.

 ---